 Set aside to offset debt service associated with the \$40m of Library Bonds approved in November 2010 of which \$34m are expected to be issued.
-The current approach by the Board is to avoid the debt associated with issuance of the remaining \$6m and rely on paygo funds.
+The Board avoided the debt associated with issuance of the remaining \$6m by transferring funds from pay-go as well as capturing savings from the Central Library project.

-2016 Education/Parks Debt Leveling 2.90
+2016 Education/Parks Debt Leveling